 Mikio Okumura was appointed an Executive Director of Sompo International in March 2019.
-An executive officer of Sompo Holdings, Inc. since April 2015 and director since June 2016, he was appointed Group Chief Operating Officer and President in April 2022.
+An executive officer of Sompo Holdings, Inc. since April 2015 and director since June 2016, he was appointed Group Chief Operating Officer and President in April 2022. and was promoted to Group Chief Executive Officer in April 2024.
 Previously, he served as Group Chief Strategy Officer since April 2019, business owner of Nursing Care & Healthcare at Sompo Holdings since April 2017 and Chairman and Executive Officer of Sompo Care Inc. Mr. Okumura joined the Group in 1989 and, throughout his more than thirty year tenure with Sompo Holdings, has held leadership roles within investment banking, the overseas insurance business, and corporate planning.